European-XFEL/karabo-bridge-py/README.rst

 Use the Simulation server
 +++++++++++++++++++++++++

-To start a simulation, call the ``server_sim`` function and provide a port to bind to.
+To start a simulation, call the ``start_gen`` function and provide a port to bind to.
 You can the use the ``Client`` class and connect to it to test the client without the need to use Karabo.

 .. code-block:: python